Sterile Infammaging

 How do we measure aging?
 Certainly, there is the passage of time and how many birthdays someone has had, but we know that aging proceeds more quickly for some people than it does for others.
 The speed of aging depends on your genes but also various factors such as, for instance, whether you smoke, your diet and level of exercise, your stress levels, exposure to ionizing radiation, and many other variables.
 A 50 year old executive will likely be biologically younger than a 50 year old homeless alcoholic who has had a hard life, to take an example.
 Is there some other marker that indicates a biological age that is distinct from chronological age?
 This question is critically important if we are to assess the effectiveness of anti-aging interventions and has been a matter of much debate.
 Recently as our understanding of aging has evolved, scientists have focused on methylation patterns in the DNA as a likely proxy for aging.

 These so-called methylation clocks presuppose a process of epigenetic aging in which the organism’s DNA is gradually ornamented with methyl groups and that this methylation pattern is a good indicator of how old someone really is.
 These methylations happen at points in the genome where cytosine is bound to guanine through a phosphate group (CpG).
 When these CpG sites are methylated, it changes the three-dimensional structure of the DNA and changes the way that DNA can be expressed.
+Many of these sites are located at gene promoters or regulatory sequences including enhancers.
 The theory holds that the loss of function with aging happens because the heavily methylated DNA is shaped differently and cannot be read (or transcribed) as easily as it once was.

 These methylation patterns were discovered using deep computer learning analysis of tissue samples, by Steve Horvath and others made possible by affordable array-based technologies and massive amounts of publicly available human methylation data.
 Horvath was able to identify 353 CpG methylation sites that predicted the progression of aging from embryonic stem cell to old age.
-Of note, this is a very small fraction of the total number of CpG sites, which is itself a small fraction of the other methylations, histone acetylations and other changes that happen with age, so keep in mind that this is a highly focused view on a a process that is immensely more widespread.
+Of note, this is a very small fraction of the total number of CpG sites, which is itself a small fraction of the other methylations, histone acetylations and other changes that happen with age, so keep in mind that this is a highly focused view on a process that is immensely more widespread.
 Since his pioneering work, many different age clocks have been described which employ a variety of clusters of CpG methylation sites.
-It’s not clear if these clocks are measuring the same thing[i].
-In fact, the different clocks may be measuring different biological processes.
-And this makes sense, since we know that aging proceeds at different rates across different physiologic systems, it’s not going to be a question of a particular clock as it is of multiple clocks, ticking independently.
-How do you assess aging in different tissues like the brain?
-At this point, genetic material is not sampled from each tissue—nobody is doing brain biopsies— but rather only from white blood cells, and then methylation sites are assigned to tissues based on the type of protein coded by the DNA region.
+It’s not clear if these clocks are measuring the same thing[i]

 Oct-3/4: transcription factors critical for maintaining pluripotency and preventing cell differentiation